khalid-hussain/shaheen/chap20.md

 The Bishop said, "I don't understand the reason for bringing along so many men."

-Badr Bin Mughira stepped forward and said, "Let me explain you the reason for this.
+Badr bin Mughira stepped forward and said, "Let me explain you the reason for this.
 Please come with me!"

 The Bishop became worried and said, "Who are you?"